 Scene Settings

-The Scene Settings panel allows you edit certain properties of an entire scene, such as the skybox, global illumination, background sound, and media surface settings.
+The Scene Settings panel allows you edit certain properties of an entire scene, such as the skybox, global illumination, background sound, and media surface settings, gravity and jump amounts, and some visitor settings.

-They settings allow you to define the laws of physics in the scene.
-Currently, there is only one physics setting:
+These settings allow you to define the laws of physics in the scene.
+Currently, there is only two physics settings:

 Note: Setting Avatars Can Collide to No can help with performance and navigation in spaces where you expect large crowds of people.

-• Gravity - Move the slider or enter a value between 0.0G (no gravity) and 5.0 G (5 times Earth gravity).
-You may also use the dropdown to change the units to meters per second squared (m/s^2).
+Gravity - Move the slider or enter a value between 0.0G (no gravity) and 5.0 G (5 times Earth gravity).
+You may also use the dropdown to change the units between meters per second squared (m/s^2) and G's.
 By default, this setting is 1.0 G or 9.81 m/s^2, normal Earth gravity.

-• Skybox - Choose from one of the predefined skybox textures, or pick one that you have uploaded in .exr format.
+Skybox - Choose from one of the predefined skybox textures, or pick one that you have got from the store or uploaded yourself. see Importing a Skybox

 These settings define the look of the atmosphere in a scene: